 ► Keep lessons centered around snow (even if you don’t have any).
 Frosty, the Whos, Rudolf, and other fun Christmas characters will help hold the attention of all those bundles of energy.

 Using these teaching strategies, I created these no prep Christmas word problems for third grade.
-There is also a set for fourth and second grades in my store.
+There are also sets for fourth and second grades in my store.
 Links are at the end of this post.
 If you have early finishers or gifted students who need more extensions, check out this post for tips and ideas!

 They are rigorous.

 Each Christmas word problem has the format for a Visual Representation, Equation, and Words.
 These steps were created for the purpose of making sense of a word problem instead of using tricks and keywords.
 Students must understand what the word problem is asking by completing the graphic organizer.
 Taking time to think and write about their solution helps them be successful.

 The “Convince Me” section is a great Math Talk starter and encourages students to use math vocabulary and proofs.

 Our kids loooved solving the Christmas word problems in pairs.
 Giving them a candy cane also helped!

 To make things easier for you, there are posters of Essential Questions and a poster that lists some of the Common Core skills that students will be using to solve each Christmas word problem.

 An answer key is also included to help keep your time free during these extra-busy hectic days!

 Having this print and go Christmas word problem packet on-hand and ready-to-go will ease the stress of this busy time of year!
 It is a super resource for fun, yet meaningful Christmas themed math word problems that will use your students’ excitement in a positive way.